osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 1. In the toolbar, click **Add Client**.

-1. Enter a **Name** for the client to indicate what application it will be used by.
+1. Enter a **Name** for the client.
+    Use this name to identify the application that will use this client.

 1. Optionally, check the box **Allow Refresh Token** if the application will use refresh tokens to keep users logged in to OCS.